telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-format-string.md

 ---

-# Pre-defined String Format
+# String Format

-Date and Time Picker for Xamarin allows you to set a standard date and time format string through the **SpinnerFormatString** property.
+Date and Time Picker for Xamarin allows you to set a standard and custom date and time format string through the **SpinnerFormatString** property.
 You can create a date picker, time picker or combination of both.

-* **SpinnerFormatString**(*string*): Defines the string format which can be used for the date time picker.
+* **SpinnerFormatString**(*string*): Defines the string format.

 The available Standard Date and Time format strings that can be set to the SpinnerFormatString property are described in the table above: